near/docs/docs/2.develop/prerequisites.md

 #sidebar_label: 💻 Prerequisites
 ---

-In order to develop smart contracts you will need Node.js and RUST.
+In order to develop smart contracts you will need Node.js and Rust.

 ### Node.js
 Download and install [Node.js](https://nodejs.org/en/download/).
 Then, install `yarn`: `npm install --global yarn`.